Housing benefit in 2026: why did it end and what replaced it?

 Housing benefit, on the other hand, fell under material hardship.
 The application for it required a more complex assessment – including a site investigation, an assessment of the applicant’s overall financial and social circumstances, and often an active approach to dealing with the situation.
 The supplement helped those who were unable to secure decent housing despite the housing benefit.

 With the introduction of the super allowance, the two benefits were merged into one component called ‘Housing’.
 This simplified the system – at least formally.
-In practice, as we shall see below, this has changed the calculation methodology and the rules themselves.
+In practice, however, as we shall see below, this has changed the calculation methodology and the rules themselves.
 The important change therefore lies not only in the merging of the agenda, but in a fundamental change in the state’s approach to who is granted assistance and under what conditions.

 Are you solving a similar problem?